-14.3 Review

-Banks should undertake a half-yearly review (as of 31st March and 30th September) of their investment portfolio, which should, apart from other operational aspects of investment portfolio, clearly indicate and certify adherence to the laid down internal investment policy and procedures and RBI guidelines, and put up the same before the Board within a month.
-Such review reports should be forwarded to Regional Office of Urban Banks Department by 15 May / 15 November respectively.
+14.3 Banks should undertake a half-yearly review (as of March 31 and September 30) of their investment portfolio, which should, apart from other operational aspects of investment portfolio, clearly indicate and certify adherence to the laid down internal investment policy and procedures and Reserve Bank's guidelines, and put up the same before the Board within a month.
+Such review reports should be forwarded to Regional Office of Urban Banks Department by May 15 / November 15 respectively.

-14.4 Penalties for Violation
+Penalties for Violation

-Banks should scrupulously follow the above instructions.
+14.4 Banks should scrupulously follow the above instructions.
 Any violation of these instructions will invite penal action against defaulting banks which could include raising of reserve requirements, withdrawal of refinance from the Reserve Bank, denial of access to money markets, denial of new branches/extension counters and advising the President of Clearing House to take appropriate action including suspension of membership of the Clearing House.